uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 Almost all node-to-node communication proceeds by the node where something (post/like/comment/follow request) was created POSTing that thing that was created to the relevant authors inbox on a remote node.

-node-to-node (marked as "[remote]") request other than "POST to inbox" are rarely needed, but you should support them in case the remote node needs to check something.
+Node-to-node (marked as "[remote]") request other than "POST to inbox" are rarely needed, but you should support them in case the remote node needs to check something.

 ## Example (node-to-node API View)